20 Recipes for Using a Rotisserie Chicken

 Preheat your oven to 400 degrees.
 Cook the pasta according to directions.
 Reserve 1/2 cup of the cooking liquid, then drain pasta.
 Heat the oil in a large skillet over medium heat and then add trinity, salt and pepper or Tony’s to taste.
 Add the garlic and stir well into onion mixture.
 In a large bowl, combine the cream cheese, parmesan, and onion-garlic mixture.
 Add the pasta to the bowl and toss to coat.
 Stir in spinach, artichokes and chicken along with 1/4 cup of the cooking liquid (adding more if the pasta seems dry).
 Fold in 1/2 cup mozzarella.
 Transfer the pasta mixture to a greased casserole dish and top with remaining mozzarella.
 Bake for about 30 minutes till heating through and until the cheese is golden brown.

 Lasagna Rolls – Love lasagna, but always overindulge?
 How about a chicken lasagna recipe?
-Co-Founder Ashley shared an awesome recipe for Creamy White Chicken Lasagna Rollups that she recently tried and raved.
-She also shared this delicious chicken & broccoli casserole, straight from her recipe book to yours!
+Here is an awesome recipe for Creamy White Chicken Lasagna Rollups that we recently tried and loved.

 1 lb boneless, skinless chicken, cooked and shredded/ chopped